Clown Rasbora (Rasbora kalochroma)

 Other Rasboras of interest

 In the home aquarium, the Clown Rasbora is unfussy and is easily fed.
-To enable it to develop its best condition and colours you should offer them daily meals of frozen and live fare such as daphnia, bloodworm and artemia along with high quality dried flakes, granules and freeze-dried foods.
+To enable it to develop its best condition and colours you should offer them daily meals of frozen and live food such as daphnia, bloodworm and artemia along with high quality dried flakes, granules and freeze-dried foods.

 It is relatively simple to differentiate males and females.
 Females are slightly bigger and more heavily built, and the males are slimmer and exhibit more vibrant colours than the female.